oskar-j/nbpy/README.rst

 NPBy
 ====

-This is a fork of the tool made by [kuszaj/nbpy](https://github.com/kuszaj/nbpy), I added a http(s) proxy connectivity.
+This is a fork of the tool made by kuszaj (https://github.com/kuszaj/nbpy), I added a http(s) proxy connectivity.

 A utility package for calling `NBP (Polish National Bank) Web API <http://api.nbp.pl/en.html>`_ and converting various currencies to Polish zloty using its exchange rates.